 Also, don’t forget to subscribe to our feed 🙂

-- Feed Icons – Visit sites like Feedicons.com or search online (e.g. “free rss icons”, “RSS icon”, etc.) for sites that allow you to download Free RSS graphic elements.
+- Download RSS Feed Icons – Visit a site like Iconspedia or search online (e.g. “free rss icons”, “RSS buttons”, etc.) for sites that contain downloadable Free RSS graphics.

-- Wikipedia.org/RSS – Learn more about the history and benefits of using RSS.
+- Wikipedia.org/RSS – Learn more about the history and benefits of using RSS feeds.

-- WordPress.org – Official WordPress documentation repository.
-Visit this site to learn more about using RSS feeds in WordPress.
+- WordPress.org – Official WordPress documentation site.
+Visit this site for additional information about WordPress feeds.

 Congratulations!
-Now you know where your RSS feed is located, how to use your WordPress RSS feed to get your content syndicated online, and how to add content from other sites to your site using their RSS feed.
+Now you know where your RSS feed is located, how to use your WordPress RSS feed to get your content syndicated online, and how to add someone else’s content to your site using RSS.

-Hopefully, now you have a better understanding of issues that can affect your web site and how WordPress can help you build a better business online.
-To learn more about the benefits of using WordPress for a business website or blog please click on links to visit our related posts section.
+Hopefully, you now have a better understanding of problems that can affect your web site and how WordPress can help you build a better business online.
+To learn more about using WordPress for a business web site please see our related posts section.